 LJSE markets: pursuant to the Ljubljana Stock Exchange Rules LJSE markets consist of equity market, bond market, and market for structured products, as well as the MTF market - i.e. SI ENTER market.

-End User: an individual who has permission to access or to use the Data.
-The End User may not forward or publish the Data in any way.
+User: an individual who has permission to access or to use the Data.
+The User may not forward or publish the Data in any way.

 Non-professional user: a natural person who uses market data exclusively for private purposes, and does not act as a principal, body, partner, employee or customer of an investment firm nor does it act on behalf of another natural person or legal entity with the purpose of using market data.

-Net End User: the unit of count for the End User is defined only if there are several authorizations for the use of the Data to the End User, based on the prior approval of the Vienna Stock Exchange and the Market Data Agreement between the End User and the Vienna Stock Exchange.
-It is used exclusively for the internal use of a Net End User for all the listed services and products in this price list.
-This eliminates multiple internal reporting by the same End User.
+Physical User: Unit of Count used for reporting access to Market Data by Users of the Client received by one or several Vendors through one or more Access IDs (Netting).

 Subscription to some of these types of data is conditional upon the use of appropriate vendor technology.